BroadSoft-Xtended/DeveloperPortalDocs/TeamOne/ApiExamples.md

 ## Obtain an API Key

-In order to use the Intellinote REST API you must obtain an *API Key* or *client_id* for your application.
+In order to use the Team One REST API you must obtain an *API Key* or *client_id* for your application.

 To obtain a *client_id*, send an email to the address